 Schools submit essays about why a makeover would make a big difference to them, and the winning schools are announced as part of the January Extra Yard for Teacher’s Summit.

 We find every school and every essay inspiring.
-This year was no exception, including two Northern California schools that had particularly moving stories- San José High School and Manzanita Community School of Oakland.
+This year was no exception, including two Northern California schools with particularly moving stories—San José High School and Manzanita Community School of Oakland.

-San José High School is the second oldest high school in the state of California and was in dire need of a transformation.
-For this underprivileged community, a new media center would be a welcome and much-needed addition the whole community would be able to use.
+San José High School is the second oldest high school in California and was in dire need of a transformation.
+For this underprivileged community, a new media center would be a welcome and much-needed addition the whole community could use.

 San José High School Media Center Makeover Video

 Manzanita Community School is a fantastic elementary school located in the heart of Oakland, California that had been vandalized last April.
-An already outdated library and classrooms were severely damaged and in desperate need of repairs, making a full makeover even more necessary.
+An already outdated library and classrooms were severely damaged and desperate for repairs, making a full makeover even more necessary.

 Manzanita Community School Media Center Photo Gallery

 The experts at School Specialty developed designs that completely transformed the spaces.
-Learning zones, flexible/moveable tables and chairs, café tables and soft seating options were used to create a places that would motivate, engage and inspire students and the community.
+Learning zones, flexible/moveable tables and chairs, café tables, and soft seating options were used to create places that would motivate, engage, and inspire students and the community.

 The grand unveilings took place in August and September of 2019.
-Educators, principals, and the students themselves who attended were thrilled with the incredible looking outcome.
-We’re confident they will be equally thrilled with student outcomes and successes these spaces will help ensure.
+Educators, principals, and students who attended were thrilled with the incredible-looking outcome.
+We’re confident they will be equally thrilled with the student outcomes and successes these spaces will help ensure.